vtex-apps/order-manager/README.md

 #### Use cases

 1. Make it possible to add loaders or disable the Checkout button when there are tasks to resolve.

+### `loading: boolean`

+This flag is set to `true` only when `OrderManager` is loading the order form during render.
+In order to know whether a task is ongoing, use `listen` instead.

+#### Use cases

+1. Make it possible to render a loading state when loading a page.

+### `orderForm: OrderForm`

+Contains data from the order form.
+Do not modify this directly, use `setOrderForm` instead.

+### `setOrderForm: (newOrderForm: OrderForm) => void`

+Updates the order form stored in `OrderManager`.
+This should be called after each mutation to ensure that client data does not get out of sync with server data and that other `OrderManager` consumers can react to this update.

 ## Internal spec